Aptima® Trichomonas vaginalis Assay

 Specimens in a lab testing device

-Untreated Infections Can Cause Serious Consequences3
+Untreated Infections can Cause Serious Consequences3

 Trichomonas vaginalis infection has been associated with serious health consequences: